chia-chang/product-case-studies/covid-automation-product.md

 Taken together, these signals matched what is usually seen when an internal data product reaches real traction: frequent use, reliance, and inbound demand for extensions.

-**My contribution:** Led product strategy and delivery coordination, working with 5 data engineers and a lead epidemiologist to move from siloed manual work to an integrated, automated system that became the organization’s single source of truth for COVID data.
+**My contribution:** Owned analytics product design and implementation, working with the epidemiologist to identify automation opportunities and with 5 data engineers to build an integrated system that became the organization’s single source of truth for COVID data.

 ## 10. Technical Implementation